teverett/jvmBASIC/README.md

 `mvn clean jvmbasic:jvmbasic jar:jar`

-This will build the BASIC files, and produce a jar that can be run from the command line
+This will build the BASIC files, and produce a jar that can be run from the command line.  jvmbasicrt.jar must be on the command line.